MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/configure-authentication.md

 ## Step 3: Enable SAP SNC for Azure AD and Windows authentication

-The SAP ERP connector supports Entra ID, formerly Azure AD, and Windows server AD authentication by enabling SAP's [Secure Network Communication (SNC)](https://help.sap.com/doc/saphelp_nw74/7.4.16/en-us/e6/56f466e99a11d1a5b00000e835363f/content.htm?no_cache=true).
+The SAP ERP connector supports Microsoft Entra ID, and Windows server AD authentication by enabling SAP's [Secure Network Communication (SNC)](https://help.sap.com/doc/saphelp_nw74/7.4.16/en-us/e6/56f466e99a11d1a5b00000e835363f/content.htm?no_cache=true).
 SNC is a software layer in the SAP system architecture that provides an interface to external security products so secure single sign-on to SAP environments can be established.
 The following property guidance helps with setup.

 | Property | Description |
 |---------|---------|